zsofiasomlai/pbx-group-security/content/challenges/standards/ST-IS-iso-27k.md

 ---

 - Give a brief overview of your experiences with ISO standards and what your role has been in the management, audit or implimentation of this
-- List 3 benefits of the ISO2701 series to a business
+- List 3 benefits of the ISO 27001 series to a business
 - which of the standards that are currently in development are you most interested in and why?